lyndon025/playtested/src/content/article/2023-03-01-a-must-play-for-mecha-and-strategy-fans--full-review---phantom-brigade.md

 ---
-title: "A must-play for Mecha and Strategy fans | Full Review - Phantom Brigade"
+author: lyndonguitar
+category: Review
-description: "Phantom Brigade is turn-based tactical RPG puts players in charge of the Phantom Brigade, a band of mech pilots trying to liberate its land from its oppressive invaders."
+description: Phantom Brigade is turn-based tactical RPG puts players in charge of the Phantom Brigade, a band of mech pilots trying to liberate its land from its oppressive invaders.
+featured: false
 pubDate: 2023-03-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "phantom-brigade"]
+tags:
-featured: false
+- taptap
+- phantom-brigade
-thumb: "/images/reviews/2023-03-01-a-must-play-for-mecha-and-strategy-fans--full-review---phantom-brigade-0.avif"
+thumb: /images/reviews/2023-03-01-a-must-play-for-mecha-and-strategy-fans--full-review---phantom-brigade-0.avif
+title: A must-play for Mecha and Strategy fans | Full Review - Phantom Brigade
 ---

 <div class="gallery">